Yingsheng123/LiHaoy.github.io/_pages/about.md

 Submitted to IEEE Transactions on Instrumentation and Measurement

  <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- A novel monocular visual-inertial odometry (VIO) system that leverages line features and Manhattan Word assumption.
+- In this paper we introduce MLINE-VINS, a novel monocular visual-inertial odometry (VIO) system that leverages line features and Manhattan Word assumption.
+Specifically, for line matching process, we propose a novel geometric line optical flow algorithm that efficiently tracks line features with varying lengths, whitch is do not require detections and descriptors in every frame.
+To address the instability of Manhattan estimation from line features, we propose a tracking-by-detection module that consistently tracks and optimizes Manhattan framse in consecutive images.
+By aligning the Manhattan World with the VIO world frame, the tracking could restart using the latest pose from back-end, simplifying the coordinate transformations within the system.
+Furthermore, we implement a mechanism to validate Manhattan frames and a novel global structural constraints back-end optimization
 </div>
 </div>